harishkotra/morph-echo-dapp/README.md

 1. **Connect Wallet**: Connect your MetaMask to Morph Testnet
 2. **Write Whisper**: Share your thoughts or feelings
-3. **AI Transformation**: Your text is intelligently scrambled for privacy
+3. **AI Transformation**: Your text is intelligently scrambled for privacy using a locally running [Gaia node](https://docs.gaianet.ai/getting-started/quick-start/)
 4. **Mint NFT**: Create a temporary NFT that expires automatically
 5. **Community Interaction**: Others can heart your whispers or report inappropriate content
 6. **Ephemeral Nature**: Whispers disappear forever when they expire